 Earlier, we looked at a list of scales based on intervals.

-The easiest way to explore the concept of producing scales by referencing the Major scale is to use to start off by using the C Major scale (C – D – E – F – G – A – B) as the reference scale.
-Because the C Major scale contains no sharps of flats, the process of altering notes is a lot easier.
+As a tip, the easiest way to explore the concept of producing scales by referencing the Major scale is to start off by using the C Major scale (C – D – E – F – G – A – B) as the reference scale.
+Because the C Major scale contains no sharps or flats, the process of altering notes is a lot easier.